 The proposed Standard would require a public entity that currently measures plan assets and benefit obligations as of a date other than the date of its statement of financial position to implement a change in measurement date as of the beginning of the fiscal year beginning after December 15, 2006.
-Converting to a different measurement date can be accomplished but at a cost and at the risk of accurately reporting under accelerated reporting deadlines.
-As discussed in Issue 2, the significant issue is whether or not the measurement date must be the date of the statement of financial position.
+We do not believe that any impediments exist that would make this proposed effective date impracticable.
+However, as discussed in Issue 2, the real issue is whether or not the measurement date must be the date of the statement of financial position.
 We believe that a provision allowing for an earlier measurement date should continue to be retained in the proposed Standard.